RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/3_application_tutorial/2_OpenFOAM_PS/index.en.md

 lang: en
 permalink: /tutorial/3_application_tutorial/2_OpenFOAM_PS/
 ---
-This chapter introduces the parametric study analysis workflow using OpenFOAM as a calculation example using WHEEL.
+This chapter introduces the Parameter Study Analysis Workflow using OpenFOAM as a calculation example using WHEEL.

 Perform a parameter study of inlet flow velocity on a distribution pipe model created in 3D CAD.

-## 1. Analysis Summary
+## 1. Overview
 The analysis target model used in this example is the distributed-pipe model.

 ### Analytical Model D50-d10